Home | About USIG | What's New | Events

-French law also recognizes three forms of foundations: (1) public utility foundations, (2) sheltered foundations, and (3) corporate foundations.
 These foundations are all subject to different regulatory regimes; for example, only commercial entities may found a corporate foundation.
 All foundations must serve a public benefit purpose.

 B. Tax Laws

-Generally, NGOs may receive donations, grants, and other contributions (with the exception of “contractual donations”) without incurring any income tax liability.
+Generally, NPOs may receive donations, grants, and other contributions (with the exception of "contractual donations") without incurring any income tax liability.
 VAT exemptions are provided for specified types of activities or goods.
 A reduced VAT rate is applied to certain goods, including medicine, pharmaceutical products, and equipment for handicapped individuals.

-All foundations, except for corporate foundations, are entitled to tax credits for their donations to NGOs with general interest or public utility status.
+All foundations, except for corporate foundations, are entitled to tax credits for their donations to NPOs with general interest or public utility status.
 Legal entities may receive tax credits worth up to 0.5% of their annual income for donations, while individuals may receive tax credits worth up to 20% of their annual taxable income for donations.

 Contractual donations, which are grants or conditional gifts that impose certain obligations on the recipient, are subject to a special levy.
 Only certain types of organizations may receive contractual donations, and of those eligible, only certain ones are exempt from paying tax on the donation.